nextblock-ai/nextblock-ai.github.io/README.md

 <hr/>

 Puck is an experimental open-source application enhancing the capabilities of the GPT-4 language model.
 This infastructure provides an interface to interact with files on your system and automate them to leverage and extend GPT's capabilities.
 As one of the first examples of GPT-4 file interface, Puck pushes the boundaries of what is possible with AI.
-Made by the NextBlock team

-We use Auto GPT capabilities

 ## 🚀 Features